Hannahxxa/Machine_Learning_With_Python_Projects/Bitterness prediction/readme.md

 Special thanks to Dr. David Shorthouse and Dr. Hend E. Abdelhakim at UCL School of Pharmacy for their supervision and guidance, and to all contributors to the datasets and methodologies used in this project.

----

-Feel free to submit issues or pull requests to improve this repository!